 Both Northwestern Mutual and State Farm are top-ranked insurance companies, each with a great selection of policy types.
 State Farm was second by only a few points to Northwestern for overall customer satisfaction.
 State Farm offers personalized service through local agents in a similar way to how Northwestern Mutual offers their life insurance through financial advisors which can be a strong advantage in both cases.

-All things compared over our extensive review process, State Farm offered two things that Northwestern Mutual did not:
+Among all factors compared over our extensive review process, State Farm offered two things that Northwestern Mutual did not:

-- State Farm offered a very fast response time to reach (and actually speak to) an agent who was able to answer questions about options, policies and products quickly and get personalized quotes
+- State Farm offered a very fast response time to reach (and actually speak to) an agent who was able to answer questions about options, policies, and products quickly and get personalized quotes

 - State Farm also offered the ability to combine multiple policies in one place, such as home and auto insurance.